 - Waterfall development turning into Agile and Extreme Programming

 - Ubiquitous governance migrating to empowerment for innovators

 - Monolithic applications morphing into microservices

-A fun fact: Allstate processes 18,000 claims a day and has the largest roadside assistance program outside of AAA.
-“We also have data on 10 billion miles of driving,” notes Zitney.
+Allstate processes 18,000 claims a day and has the largest roadside assistance program outside American Automobile Association (AAA).
+“We also have data on 10 billion miles of driving,” notes Andy.
 “We can not only change the insurance industry but also drive new industries.”